docker/docs/machine/drivers/vsphere.md

 -   `--vmwarevsphere-datacenter`: Datacenter for Docker VM (must be set to `ha-datacenter` when connecting to a single host).
 -   `--vmwarevsphere-datastore`: Datastore for Docker VM.
 -   `--vmwarevsphere-disk-size`: Size of disk for Docker VM (in MB).
--   `--vmwarevsphere-hostsystem`: vSphere compute resource where the docker VM will be instantiated.
+-   `--vmwarevsphere-hostsystem`: vSphere compute resource where the docker VM is instantiated.
 This can be omitted if using a cluster with DRS.
 -   `--vmwarevsphere-memory-size`: Size of memory for Docker VM (in MB).
--   `--vmwarevsphere-network`: Network where the Docker VM will be attached.
+-   `--vmwarevsphere-network`: Network where the Docker VM is attached.
 -   `--vmwarevsphere-password`: **required** vSphere Password.
 -   `--vmwarevsphere-pool`: Resource pool for Docker VM.
 -   `--vmwarevsphere-username`: **required** vSphere Username.